djjtyn/bookLookUp/README.md

 I also had to check that the enter button was being used to submit the value the user enters into the search bar.
 I did this by coding some code in jQuery that allows the enter key to have the same function as the search button beside the searchbox when it is pressed.
 I tested this by typing text into the searchbar and pressing the enter key.
+I had to make sure the user would be prompted when no text when a search query was submitted without a value in the searchbar.
+I did this by coding an alert to appear on screen when the user submitted a search query without a value which I tested by submitting a search query without any txt and checking to see if the alert box appeared.

 * Loading Anmiation:
 I first included the loading animation in the function which contained the getJson url command but noticed that this wasnt